Loading profile data...

 Join platforms for freelancers in your industry

 In the current times, online is your best source for finding work.
-There are hundreds of platforms and online groups where you can start engaging with your ideal clients and demonstrate your expertise.
+There are hundreds of platforms, job boards and online groups where you can start engaging with your ideal clients and demonstrate your expertise.

-If you're looking to work with start-ups, small businesses or other professionals, become an adviser member on Enterprise Nation.
-Here, you can connect with more than 70,000 users on the site and enjoy opportunities to publish content, speak at events and join networking groups online and around the UK.
+If you're looking to work with start-ups, small businesses or fellow professionals, become an adviser member on Enterprise Nation.
+Here, you can connect with more than 70,000 users on the site and enjoy opportunities to publish content and join business networking events online and around the UK.

-If you're developing a freelance business on the side while working a full-time job, it might seem impossible to separate work and home life.
+If you're developing your freelance career on the side while working a full-time job, it might seem impossible to separate work and home life.
 But knowing what you want to achieve and having a plan can give you that discipline to put hard stops and avoid distractions.

 Jarmila Yu, founder of YUnique Marketing, says: